Micky373/Telecom_user_analytics/README.md

 ## Features

 ### Data Exploration
-  - Data exploration is done in the notebooks folder named as user_overview_analysis.ipynb
+  - Data exploration is done in the notebooks folder the notebooks are named as:
+        - user_overview_analysis.ipynb
+        - user_engagement_analysis.ipynb
+        - user_satisfaction_analysis.ipynb
+        - user_experience_analysis.ipynb

 ### Scripts
  - All the scripts used by the notebooks are inside the scripts folder.